totalslacker-civ6mods/Historical-Victories/README.md

    - Send 10 envoys to city-states

 ### CIVILIZATION_PORTUGAL
-1. Casa da India : None
+1. Casa da India : < 1580AD
    - Own 5 cities on foreign continents
    - Build the Torre de Belem wonder
    - Build 5 Feitoria improvements
-2. Age of Discovery : None
+2. Age of Discovery : End of Renaissance Era
    - Be the first to circumnavigate the world
    - Have the most outgoing trade routes
    - Kill 10 units with the Portuguese Nau unit
-3. Second Empire : None
+3. Second Empire : == 1800AD
    - Own 10 cities on foreign continents
    - Have all cities follow the same religion
    - Create 1 historical moment by constructing a trading post in every civilization first

 ### CIVILIZATION_ROME
-1. Pax Romana : None
+1. Pax Romana : < 200AD
    - Build the Colosseum wonder
    - Own 4 Bath districts
    - Own 30 route plots
-2. Imperium Romanum : None
+2. Imperium Romanum : < 450AD
    - Control 20% of the land area on your home continent
    - Own 5 cities on foreign continents
 3. Mare Nostrum : None